shopware/docs/guides/plugins/plugins/administration/using-mixins.md

 ## Using the Mixin

 After we've found the mixin we need, we can get it from the registry with the `Mixin.getByName` function and inject it into our component as seen below.
-In this example we'll use the notification mixin, which is useful for creating notifications visible to the user in the administration.
+In this example we'll use the notification mixin, which is useful for creating notifications visible to the user in the Administration.

 {% code title="<administration root>/components/swag-basic-example/index.js" %}